Jude 14-15 Who is the Prophet Enoch?

 Jude 14-15 quotes Enoch’s prediction of God’s judgment of the wicked.
 Since it is not included in the Bible, what is the Book of Enoch?

-The canon of the Bible does not include The Book of Enoch, although words from him are quoted here in Jude 14-15 and accepted as authentic.
+The Bible’s canon does not officially include The Book of Enoch, but quotes from it appear in Jude 14-15 and are considered authentic.

 Jude 14-15